Gillmore History, Family Crest & Coats of Arms

 A Strathclyde-Briton family from the Scottish/English Borderlands was the first to use the surname Gillmore.
 It is a name for a devotee of the Virgin Mary.
-Looking back further, we find the name Gillmore was originally derived from the Gaelic Gille Moire, which means follower of Mary.
+Looking back further, we find the name Gillmore was originally derived from the Gaelic Gille Moire, which means follower of Mary or servant of Mary.

 Early Origins of the Gillmore family